North Carolina Car Insurance Guide

 Uninsured Motorist (UM) and Underinsured Motorist (UIM) Coverage

 North Carolina also requires drivers to buy uninsured motorist (UM) and underinsured motorist (UIM) coverage.
 This protects you if you’re in a car accident with someone who either has no insurance or doesn’t have enough.
-According to the III, about 7.4% of NC drivers don’t have insurance.
+According to the III, about 7.4% of NC drivers don’t have any insurance.

 Below are the minimum UM/UIM requirements: